 Does plant pollen trigger your allergies?
-Don’t worry.
-By making smart choices, you can rein in the pollen your yard produces and still enjoy gardening.
+You can make some changes in your yard and still enjoy gardening.

-Many flowers, shrubs, trees, and grasses produce very little or even no pollen.
-And some species produce pollen only in certain plants.
-For those, all you need to do is to make sure you have female plants -- the ones that don't produce pollen.
+Many flowers, shrubs, trees, and grasses make very little or even no pollen.
+And some species produce it only in certain plants.
+For those, all you need to do is to make sure you have female plants -- the ones that don't make the sneezy, yellow stuff.

-This list will help you know what garden plants and flowers to avoid because they can trigger allergies.
-But even better than that, it can help you find plants and flowers that are safe to put in the yard despite your allergies.
+This list will help you know what garden plants and flowers to avoid and which are fine, despite your allergies.

 Worst Plants for Allergies